 How to install Kubernetes with microk8s and deploy apps on Debian/Mint/Ubuntu Linux

-Kubernetes Easy Beginners Architecture Guide
+Kubernetes Easy Beginners Tutorial/Architecture Guide

 Kubernetes is known as container orchestration and we should start at explaining the container part of it.